Table of Contents

 - Low self-esteem

-- An increase in the levels of anxiety or apprehension
+- Increase in levels of anxiety or apprehension

 - Transitory phase of emotional detachment

-- Individuals participating in risky sexual behaviors may be suffering from STDs.
+- Individuals participating in risky sexual behaviors may contract sexually transmitted diseases.

-- Children and adolescents who tend to experiment or play with fire might have burn marks on the skin.
+- Children and adolescents who experiment with fire may experience burns.

 - Injury marks resulting from physical fights may be present.